 Christopher Benson:

 I learned to paint by working from direct observation, from on-site drawing, and painting from life.
 But I also have often used photography in my process.
-I don’t copy photographs exactly, but I use them as a framework for compositions, evacuating all the extraneous detail and moving things around till I get a composition I like.
-Over the past ten years, I have worked almost exclusively from my memory and from my head.
-My seascapes and landscapes, and also my recent abstracted landscapes, are all completely invented and there is no other reference material used outside a kind of free-associative building of the picture on the canvas.
-Ironically I often make drawings after the fact of completing a painting, so that the painting becomes like a preliminary sketch for the drawing.
+I don’t copy photographs exactly, but I use them (photographs I took myself, mind you) as a framework for composing.
+I pull out all the extraneous detail and move things around till I get a composition I like.
+Over the past ten years though, I’ve worked almost exclusively from my memory and from my head.
+My seascapes and landscapes, and also my recent abstracted landscapes, are often completely invented and there is no other reference material beyond a kind of free-associative building of the picture on the canvas.
+Ironically, I often make drawings after completing a painting, so that the painting becomes like a preliminary sketch for the drawing.

 LG: What is your average workday?